DirtWithWaterz/midscroll-patched/README.md

 # midscroll-patched

+This is the manual install instructions, if using the installer you do not need to do any of this.

 Local patch on top of [gnhen/midscroll](https://github.com/gnhen/midscroll):
+Based on gnhen/midscroll (Unlicense); this tree is the same unless noted.

 - **Toggle mode** keeps the real pointer **anchored** at the middle-click point, so scrolling stays on the window you started in (same as hold mode).